Eoghanmc22/robocode/README.md

 ### Design

-A list of component types implement serde's Serialize and Deserialize traits and entities with any of these components will be replicated on all peers
+Each component types implements serde's Serialize and Deserialize traits.
+Entities with any of these components will be replicated on all peers if they are tagged with the Replicate component.
 We take advantage of bevy's change detection system and send a packet to all peers when a component with a known type is mutated.
 This will update the peer's replicated entity to match the updated value for the component.

-TODO: Explain how it works after I rewrite it

 ## Thanks

-Thanks to all the people who made the libraries and tools I used in ways they could have never imagined.
+Thanks to all the people who made the libraries and tools I used in ways they (probably) never could have imagined.

 Made with :heart: in :crab: :rocket: